lwjohnst86/tagDiabetes/doc/manuscript.md

 | 22:5n-3      | 12.9 (7.4, 18.6)\*     | 12.1 (6.0, 18.5)\*     | 3.2 (-2.8, 9.5)        | 1.6 (-1.4, 4.6)       |
 | 22:6n-3      | 5.4 (0.2, 10.8)        | 2.2 (-3.0, 7.7)        | 5.6 (0.6, 10.9)\*      | 2.0 (-0.6, 4.7)       |

-Table: Table  4: Raw estimates and confidence interval values for *time*-adjusted GEE models of the association of the triacylglycerol fatty acids (mol% and nmol/mL) and total clinically-measured TAG with insulin sensitivity and beta-cell function outcomes using the 6 year longitudinal data from the PROMISE cohort.
+Table: Supplemental Table  3: Raw estimates and confidence interval values for *time*-adjusted GEE models of the association of the triacylglycerol fatty acids (mol% and nmol/mL) and total clinically-measured TAG with insulin sensitivity and beta-cell function outcomes using the 6 year longitudinal data from the PROMISE cohort.
 Estimates represent a percent difference in the outcome per SD increase in the fatty acid.
 P-values were adjusted for the BH false discovery rate, with an asterisk (*) denoting a significant (p<0.05) association.